geekyind/geeky.emotion/README.md

-# geeky.emotion
+# lore.emotion

-Geeky Emotion is a bespoke app for personal emotional support.
+Lore Emotion is a bespoke app for personal emotional support.
 Its intent is to help share thoughts and feelings in a safe space with curated professional queues and feedback.

 ## System Architecture